srigi/wirevpn/roles/githubixx.ansible_role_wireguard/README.md

 # The default mode of the wg.conf file
 wireguard_conf_mode: 0600

+# Whether any change to the wg.conf file should be backup
+wireguard_conf_backup: false

 # The default state of the wireguard service
 wireguard_service_enabled: "yes"